Inflectra/rapise-documentation/docs/Guide/Frameworks/parameters.md

 #### Data File Parameter

 A framework may have just one `Data File` parameter.
 You can add it by clicking the `Add Input Data File` button under the `Parameters` table, and if it is not needed, you can remove it by right-clicking on the `Data File` parameter and selecting the `Remove Parameter` option from the menu.
-When you add a `Data File` parameter, a `Data.csv` file is automatically generated in the `Lib\LibFramework` folder of the framework, and you can manually create additional data files in this folder if needed.
+When you add a `Data File` parameter, a `Data.csv` file is automatically generated in the `Shared` folder of the framework, and you can manually create additional data files in this folder if needed.
 To select the desired data file, double-click on the `Data File` parameter, and a dropdown menu will appear with all available data file names.

 ![Data File Dropdown](./img/parameters_datafile_dropdown.png){width="1053px"}